 It is the first breakdown in Chile’s presidential handover since the return to democracy in 1990, with the inauguration just eight days away on March 11

-Eight days before Chile’s far-right president-elect takes power, the handover process that had proceeded with rare civility between political polar opposites collapsed on Tuesday.
+Eight days before Chile’s conservative president-elect takes power, the handover process that had proceeded with rare civility between political polar opposites collapsed on Tuesday.
 José Antonio Kast walked out of La Moneda palace, canceled all remaining ministerial transition meetings, and accused outgoing leftist President Gabriel Boric of hiding critical information.
 Not even Chile’s transition from dictatorship to democracy in 1990 saw such a rupture.

 The Cable at the Center